 - 2 1/2 cups low sodium chicken broth

 - Preheat 6 quart Dutch oven or large pot on medium heat and swirl oil to coat.
-Add onion, garlic, carrots and celery.
+Add onion, minced garlic, carrots and celery.
 Saute for 5 minutes, stirring occasionally.

 - Add chicken, rosemary, oregano, thyme, cumin, salt, pepper and red pepper flakes.
 Saute for 2 minutes, stirring once.

 - Add chicken broth, potatoes and bay leaves and stir.
 Cover, bring to a boil, reduce heat to low and simmer for 20 minutes or until potatoes are fork tender.